Archaeology of Qatar: Expeditions

-Along with Bahrain, Qatar was excavated 1878 by a British officer named Captain Edward Law Durand.
+Along with Bahrain, Qatar was excavated 1878 by British officer, Captain Edward Law Durand.
 It was the first archaeological research mission to take place in the country.

 Beginning in 1956, large-scale archaeological excavation programs were launched by the government in various parts of the country.
 That year, Geoffrey Bibby and Peter Glob embarked on an expedition in Qatar where they discovered two Paleolithic sites in Ras Uwainat Ali (about 10 km north of Dukhan).
 In 1957, a Danish team organized a comprehensive survey on the peninsula which uncovered 11 sites, most of which were situated along the coast.
 They recovered flint from the newly discovered sites, in addition to collecting artifacts from the sites discovered a year prior by Bibby and Glob.

-The excavations continued in the proceeding years, resulting in the unearthing of additional Paleolithic sites and Neolithic occupational sites.
+The excavations continued in the proceeding years, unearthing additional Paleolithic sites and Neolithic occupational sites.
 In 1960, under the supervision of Holger Kapel and Hans Jørgen Madsen, the Danes excavated the most significant yet-discovered archaeological site in the peninsula, located approximately 5 km south of Dukhan.
 The site contained a large concentration of flint tools, which included arrowheads, knives and scrapers.
 The Danish expedition ended in 1964.

-A British team led by Beatrice De Cardi undertook expeditions from November 1973 to January 1974 to collect artifacts for the establishment of a national museum.
+A British team led by Beatrice de Cardi undertook expeditions from November 1973 to January 1974 to collect artifacts for the establishment of a national museum.
 Their most significant find was the site of Al Da'asa, which contained numerous Ubaid potsherds.

 The Mission Archéologique Français à Qatar, a French team led by Jacques Tixier, surveyed and excavated several sites in Qatar beginning in 1976.
 The French excavations ended by 1982.
 They published their findings in two volumes.
-The first volume was written by Jacques Tixier in 1980, with the other being published by Marie‐Louise Inizan in 1988.
+The first volume was written by Jacques Tixier in 1980, with the other being published by Marie-Louise Inizan in 1988.

 From 1988 to 1991, the Japanese Archaeological Mission to the Persian Gulf surveyed the area.
 The mission comprised Masatoshi A Konishi, Takeshi Gotoh and Yoshihiko Akashi.
 They made major contributions towards the study of the Umm Al Maa site.